strapdata/elassandra/docs/elassandra/source/mapping.rst

 * ``_ttl``  and ``_timestamp`` are mapped to the cassandra `TTL <https://docs.datastax.com/en/cql/3.1/cql/cql_using/use_ttl_t.html>`_ and `WRITIME <https://docs.datastax.com/en/cql/3.1/cql/cql_using/use_writetime.html>`_.
 The returned ``_ttl``  and ``_timestamp`` for a document will be the one of a regular cassandra columns if there is one in the underlying table.
 Moreover, when indexing a document throught the Elasticearch API, all cassandra cells carry the same WRITETIME and TTL, but this could be different when upserting some cells using CQL.
 * ``_parent`` is string representation of the parent document primary key.
 If the parent document primary key is composite, this is string representation of columns defined by ``cql_parent_pk`` in the mapping.
 See `Parent-Child Relationship`_.
 * ``_token`` is a meta-field introduced by Elassandra, valued with **token(<partition_key>)**.
-* ``_node`` is a meta-field introduced by Elassandra, valued with the cassandra host id, allowing to check the datacenter consistency.
+* ``_node`` is an optional meta-field introduced by Elassandra, valued with the cassandra host id, allowing to check the datacenter consistency.

 Mapping change with zero downtime
 ---------------------------------